Artist: Education and Employment

+India

+17th Century (1600-1700)

+In 1556 a new leader was given control of Delhi who would create a major shift in the design, construction, and aesthetics of Indian art—12 year old Akbar.
+He formed a royal manuscript atelier (modern-day term: artist collective) consisting of 30 painters and 70 assistants from Central Asia, India, and Persia.
+Their earliest works had them work in teams to create large pieces for public instead of private viewing.
+"Each illumination focuses on a single dramatic episode, which retains its primacy even if it is set among a host of subsidiary vignettes."

+United States of America

+Modern Day

 The US Bureau of Labor Statistics classifies many visual artists as either craft artists or fine artists.
 A craft artist makes handmade functional works of art, such as pottery or clothing.
 A fine artist makes paintings, illustrations (such as book illustrations or medical illustrations), sculptures, or similar artistic works primarily for their aesthetic value.

 The main source of skill for both craft artists and fine artists is long-term repetition and practice.
 Many fine artists have studied their art form at university, and some have a master's degree in fine arts.
 Artists may also study on their own or receive on-the-job training from an experienced artist.

-The number of available jobs as an artist is increasing more slowly than other fields.
+The number of available jobs as an artist is increasing more slowly than in other fields.
 About half of US artists are self-employed.
 Others work in a variety of industries.
 For example, a pottery manufacturer will employ craft artists, and book publishers will hire illustrators.

-In the US, fine artists have a median income of approximately US$50,000 per year, and craft artists have a median income of approximately US$33,000 per year.
+In the US, craft and fine artists have a median income of approximately US$56,260 per year.
 This compares to US$61,000 for all art-related fields, including related jobs such as graphic designers, multimedia artists, animators, and fashion designers.
 Many artists work part-time as artists and hold a second job.